• Skip to primary navigation

 Roast the tomatoes at low heat for an hour and ten minutes.
 It could take a bit longer.
 The tomatoes should be very soft and slightly golden brown.

-Sauté the mushrooms in a large skillet.
-Learn how to make the best golden brown and delicious sautéed mushrooms.
+Sauté the mushrooms: Learn how to make the best golden brown and delicious sautéed mushrooms.
 It’s a game-changer.

 FAQs